derollins/playNano/README.md

 ### Output

-✅ Flattened image stack (in memory; save via --make-gif)
+✅ Flattened image stack (in memory; save via --make-gif or e)

 🎞️ Animated GIF with scale bar and timestamps